Rafael-BL/lttng-dynamic-instrumentation/README.md

 #How it is done?

 ##Dyninst
 Dyninst is a powerful library that can retreive information on, modify address space, and infect code in a running process.
-This prototype uses dyninst to copy data structures in the tracee address space and add call to functions for the tracepoint registration and event recording.
+This prototype uses dyninst to copy data structures in the tracee address space and to add calls to functions for the tracepoint registration and event recording.

 website: http://www.dyninst.org/